Douglas Conant

-Douglas Conant is an American businessman who served as President and CEO of the Campbell Soup Company until July 31, 2011.
+Douglas Conant is an American businessman who was President and CEO of the Campbell Soup Company until July 31, 2011.
 Longtime protégé Denise Morrison, who worked for him at Nabisco as well as Campbell's, succeeded him as CEO.

 Education

 A native of Chicago, Conant earned his BA degree from Northwestern University and his MBA from the JL Kellogg School of Management at Northwestern.

 Business experience

 Conant worked for General Mills and Kraft Foods.
 He was President of Nabisco for five years prior to joining Campbell.
 While at Campbell, Conant led a highly successful turnaround following the layoff of much of the management team.

 Under his leadership, Campbell reversed a decline in market value, improved its financial profile and enhanced its diversity and inclusion practices.

-Conant was formerly the chairman of Avon Products, and is currently Founder and CEO of ConantLeadership (a growing community of people dedicated to improving the quality of leadership in the 21st century).
+Conant was the chairman of Avon Products from 2013–2016.
+He founded ConantLeadership (a growing community of people dedicated to improving the quality of leadership in the 21st century) in 2011 and continues as CEO.